michaelloistl/ContextLabel/README.md

 ```

 ## Selection handling
-When tapping on a userHandle, hashtag or url/text link the closure `didTouch: (TouchResult) -> Void` will be called for each touch state:
+When tapping the label, the closure `didTouch: (TouchResult) -> Void` will be called for each touch state:

 ``` Swift
 didTouch: { [weak self] (touchResult) in